For a dinner that comes together fast, requires minimal cooking, and makes everyone happy, look no further than Tuna

 - Prepare rice according to package directions.

 - While rice is cooking, sauté onion in 1-2 TBSP oil over medium-low heat until translucent (approx 5-7 minutes).
 This is a very gentle sauté, you don’t want to burn or brown the onion.Optional: Add a small dash of paprika and oregano here.

 - Open and drain tuna cans.
 Add the tuna to the skillet with the onions and reduce heat to low.
 Stir with a wooden spoon or spatula, breaking up larger chunks of tuna.

 - In a 4 cup liquid measuring cup combine milk, mayo, flour, salt, and a few grinds of black pepper.
 Whisk to combine.
-Add basil and paprika and whisk again until smooth and no visible lumps of flour or mayo remain.
+Add oregano and paprika and whisk again until smooth and no visible lumps of flour or mayo remain.

 - Return skillet to medium heat and pour in the milk mixture.
 Bring to a low simmer, stirring occasionally to prevent tuna from sticking to the bottom of the pan.

 - Reduce heat to low and simmer, covered, for 10 minutes, and then uncovered 10-15 minutes more, stirring occasionally, until thickened.

 - Serve in bowls over rice.
-Sprinkle with additional basil to garnish.
+Sprinkle with additional oregano to garnish.

 - Leftovers: Reheat in a microwave or eat cold on rice cakes.